pkp/ojs-user-guide/en/settings.md

 ### <a name="workflow-emails"></a>Emails

-OMP sends a number of emails during various stages of the [Editorial Workflow](editorial-workflow.md), as well as other actions such as registration and submission acknowledgement.
+OJS sends a number of emails during various stages of the [Editorial Workflow](editorial-workflow.md), as well as other actions such as registration and submission acknowledgement.

 The settings in this section allow you to tailor the common header and signature that accompany those emails, as well as update the email defaults for each type of email that's sent out.